 The number in the right hand side shows the amount of fields used out of the total fields left in the daily index.
 The number of fields consumed refers to the number of all different fields that exist in your retention period.

 In the screenshot above you can also see the mapping exceptions.
 In the example we have no mapping exceptions.
-If it happens and you see a different number than 0, click on the link View Mapping Dashboard which will take you to a Kibana dashboard screen with details of the exceptions you have in your account.
+If it happens and you see a different number than 0, click on the link View Mapping Dashboard to view details of the exceptions you have in your account.

 To identify the fields that caused the mapping exceptions you can look in the bottom part of the dashboard.
 To see the logs that are effected by the mapping exception you can query